-Place all the ingredients in a processor and pulse.
+Place all the ingredients (except the oil for greasing) in a processor and pulse.
 The ingredients should be chopped and mixed up, but not blended.
 This gives a nice ‘meaty’ texture.

 Place the balls on the baking tray.
 Bake for 20-30 minutes or until the balls go a lovely brown colour.
 Flip the balls half way so they are the same colour all over.